tylermorganwall/rayshader/README.md

   - `render_snapshot` Saves an image of the current 3D view to disk (if given a filename), or plots the 3D view to the current device (useful for including images in R Markdown files).
+  - `render_movie` Creates and saves a mp4 file of the camera rotating around the 3D scene by either using a built-in orbit or by using one provided by the user.

 Finally, rayshader has a single function to generate 3D plots using ggplot2 objects: